Why These Eight Mexico City Neighborhoods Are Worth Planning Your Next Trip Around

 Eat & Drink

-Arrive early to avoid the crowds at Don Vergas (21 Ernesto Pugibet; entrées $7–$32), a stall in the Mercado San Juan that serves some of the city’s best seafood.
+Arrive early to avoid the crowds at Don Vergas (Calle Motolinia 32; entrées $7–$32), which serves some of the city’s best seafood.
+Since time of reporting, the restaurant has moved from the Mercado San Juan to this new location, also in the Centro Histórico.
 Dip into a historic cantina like Salón España (25 Avda.
 República de Argentina), La Ópera (10 Cinco de Mayo), or La Faena (49 Venustiano Carranza) to break up a day of sightseeing.
 For dinner, stop at the beloved mezcal bar Bósforo (31 Luis Moya), then try the chic, nameless restaurant next door (entrées $8–$12).

 Shop for whimsical fashion at Hi-Bye, and pick up a bottle of mezcal at Sabrá Diós (15 Avda.
 Veracruz), in Condesa.
 If you’re interested in local crafts, make an appointment to visit the showroom at Ven a Mi and keep an eye out for retail pop-ups like Momo Room.